 It’s not uncommon for users to send spammy followers to other accounts.
-If you notice one that you are suddenly gaining lots and lots of new followers (who don’t happen to look like your usual target market), then you have likely been targeted.
+If you notice that you are suddenly gaining lots and lots of new followers (who don’t happen to look like your usual target market), then someone has probably targeted you.

 This is a message I got from an account saying they could guarantee 500 followers to me by reposting my photo on their page.